MileHacker Logo

 • Always verify current regulations with japanese Culture Foreign ministry or your country's embassy or consulate.

-• Passport: Valid for the entire period of your intended stay in Japan.
+• Passport: Valid for the complete period of your intended stay in Japan.
 Some airlines recommend six months validity beyond departure.

-• A ticket Out Of the country: Proof of a confirmed return ticket to your nation of origin or an onward ticket to another destination.
+• Return or Onward Ticket: Proof of a confirmed return ticket to your nation of origin or an onward ticket to another destination.
 This confirms your intention to leave Japan within the allowed period.

 • Sufficient Funds: You might show evidence of financial means to cover expenses during your stay.